 - Health care — $20,130

-This may be a tough pill to swallow, but there are ways to soften the financial blow.
-Here are some areas where you may be overspending — and how to curb those costs:
+That bill might be tough to absorb, but there are ways to soften the financial blow.
+Here are some areas where you might be overspending — and tips for curbing those costs:

 1. Paying too much for child care

 Child care is an expense that catches many parents off guard.
 If you don’t properly research options, you could end up paying hundreds more per month than you have to for the same level of care.